bradut/SlingBox-Channel-Changer-TVGuide/README.md

 ## Functionality
 The app reads TV Guide info from data source via the URLs indicated in the configuration file.<br />
-When its URL contains certain parameters which indicate the presence of SlingBox server Wrapper, the app will use them to change the channels in the SlingBox(es).<br />
+When its URL contains certain parameters which indicate the presence of Slinger Server Wrapper, the app will use them to change the channels in the SlingBox(es).<br />